Google PageSpeed Insights for Framer Sites (2026)

 A great example of this approach in action is the Financial Services Site case study, where performance and SEO improved significantly by reducing unused resources.

-3.3 Minimising Render-Blocking Resources
+3.3 Minimizing Render-Blocking Resources

 Render-blocking elements delay how quickly a page becomes usable, leading to a poor First Input Delay (FID) score.